 On July 15, 1997, Gianni Versace left his Miami mansion to make a trip to a newsstand.
 When he returned home, a deranged serial killer was waiting for him outside his front door.

 The day that Gianni Versace died started like any other.
-The fashion designer woke up early, went for a stroll in his South Beach, Florida neighborhood, and returned home.
+The fashion designer woke up early on July 15, 1997, went for a stroll in his South Beach, Florida neighborhood, and returned home.
 But a killer was waiting for him there.

 As Versace mounted the steps to his mansion, a 27-year-old man named Andrew Cunanan lurched forward.
 No stranger to violence, Cunanan had already killed four men in 1997.
 By that July day, he’d murdered two men he knew and two he allegedly didn’t.
 Cunanan’s killing spree had attracted so much attention that he was even on the FBI’s Ten Most Wanted list.

-Before Versace had a chance to react, Cunanan took his fifth victim.
-He raised his gun and fired two bullets at point-blank range into the fashion designer’s head.
+Before Versace had a chance to react, Cunanan raised his gun and fired two bullets at point-blank range into the fashion designer’s head.
 Inside the mansion, Versace’s boyfriend later said that his blood “turned to ice” as the gunshots shattered the morning calm.

 But though witnesses had seen Cunanan, and police eventually found the killer after he took his own life about a week later, mysteries endured about Gianni Versace’s murder.
-Namely, what drove Cunanan to kill him?
+Namely, what drove Andrew Cunanan to kill Gianni Versace?

 How Gianni Versace Rose To Fame